-Type SAM (Direct Employment + Indirect Employment+ Induced Employment/ Direct Employment)
+Type SAM (Direct Employment + Indirect Employment+ Induced Employment

 4. How does IMPLAN verify the total number of jobs created for modeled Events?

 It is important to remember that IMPLAN jobs are not FTEs.
 Instead, IMPLAN follows the BEA job definitions, which include full-time, part-time, and seasonal jobs.
 Additionally, verification of the Direct Effect should be relatively easy based on the economic change defined.
 Generally speaking, we feel that, unless there are large numbers of jobs reported in the Indirect and Induced Effects, that these impacts are largely supported rather than created.
-This can be demonstrated by looking at the Detail Results of your impact and also by comparing the jobs associated to the impact to the current Employment in the impact Sectors.
+This can be demonstrated by looking in the details of your impact results and also by comparing the jobs associated to the impact to the current Employment in the impacted Industries.
 Unless the change of Employment in the Indirect and Induced Effects are significant in comparison to the current Employment in the Sector, we recommend considering it supported rather than created.
 In addition, many attempts have been made over the years to verify Indirect and Induced jobs, and this has proved very difficult to actually discern.

 5. The jobs associated to my short-term impact analysis seem too small.
 What went wrong?

-IMPLAN is an annual Model; therefore the Model will assume that the value being entered as Industry Sales represents production over a year's time.
-Therefore the Employment estimates provided by the software represent annualized Employment values.
+IMPLAN is an annual model; therefore IMPLAN assumes that the value being entered as Output represents production over a year's time.
+Therefore, the Employment estimates provided by IMPLAN represent annualized Employment values.
 When you shrink the quantity of production into a smaller time frame more jobs will be necessitated for the same level of production to occur.
-Unfortunately there is no 'best' way to adjust for this, and the analyst must use their personal knowledge of the region and Event to account for the changes they want to make to the Employment count.
+Unfortunately there is no best way to adjust for this, and the analyst must use their personal knowledge of the region and Event to account for the changes they want to make to the Employment count.
 There is no preferred method because IMPLAN has a fixed Output per Worker ratio and therefore cannot adjust for the possibility that a single worker may be able to do more if there is sufficient demand for them to do so.
 It also cannot account for temporary shifts in workforce resulting from short-term events such as the movement of a part-time job to a full-time job for the period of increased production/demand.

 6. How should jobs associated to multi-year construction impacts be reported?

 We recommend that you divide the impact over the number of years of the project and report the average annual Employment.
 Visit the article Construction: Building Across Years for more details.